February

 Finding Your Clinical Voice

 This two-page worksheet helps new clinicians stop trying to sound like their supervisors or textbooks and start developing their own authentic clinical style.
 It walks through four reflection areas: identifying natural strengths in session, recognizing what you've borrowed from others (and deciding what to keep), clarifying your values about change and healing, and a permission slip to show up as yourself.
-The prompts are designed to build confidence without pressure — acknowledging that your voice will develop over time, not overnight.

 Access ResourceDepression Screening Quick Reference